beckmana/Flashcard-o-matic/README.md

 The Deck screen has the following features:

-* The path to this screen should include the deckId (i.e., /decks/:deckId).
+* The path to this screen includes the deckId (i.e., /decks/:deckId).
 * There is a breadcrumb navigation bar with a link to home / followed by the name of the deck (e.g., Home/React Router).
 * The screen includes the deck name (e.g., "React Router") and deck description (e.g., "React Router is a collection of navigational components that compose declaratively in your application").
 * The screen includes "Edit", "Study", "Add Cards", and "Delete" buttons.
 Each button takes the user to a different destination, as follows: